 - Purchase the complete Expat Arrivals Madrid Guide (PDF)

 Expats worried about getting around in Madrid can safely shelve their concerns.
-The city is simply marvellous when it comes to moving about – it is central and equipped with an excellent metro system.
+The city is simply marvellous when it comes to moving about easily and efficiently – it is central and equipped with an excellent metro system.

 Add Spain's famous high-speed train network to the mix, and expats have no excuse not to explore the wider region and the country as a whole.

 Madrid’s metro reaches from the city centre into the outskirts and is one of the largest of its kind in the world.
 Stations are well distributed around the city and surrounding areas.
 There’s also a light rail system called the Cercanias, which works in conjunction with the underground metro but is a quicker option for getting around outside the city centre.
 To move around the city on the Metro, expats can buy a Multi card to top-up as they travel, and multiple people can also travel on one top-up card.

 There is a highly effective system of trains in Madrid that extends all the way to the country's extremities, but also to closer areas.
 These local trains are often quicker than the metro.